IMPWNG/React-Weather1/README.md

 ### `19/08/2020`

-the App run perfectly.
-Now try to add more dynamic background and effect for the current weather
+The App run perfectly.

+Now I will try to add more dynamics backgrounds/effects for the current weather